 All applicants can choose to be placed on several site-based waiting lists at the same time.
-This allows for housing increased housing choice for the applicant.
+This allows for increased housing choices applicants.
 When an applicant is housed, they are removed from all other site-based waiting lists managed by INLIVIAN.
 The INLIVIAN HCV waiting list may open in 2021 to allow current Dillehay residents an opportunity to apply prior to receiving tenant protection vouchers.